The 16 Best & Most Famous Landmarks in Sweden

 Embodying the glamorous charms of Baroque architecture, the grounds also feature a sensual garden, striking treasures, and impressive medieval vaults – a truly magnificent oasis of ancient history!

-Its origin dates back to 1298 when the bishop of Skara place its first foundations, and 1527 when the royal crown took it over.
+Its origin dates back to 1298 when the bishop of Skara placed its first foundations, and 1527 when the royal crown took it over.

 It’s easy to get lost in time when discovering the alluring interiors of the castle, which haven’t changed throughout the centuries.
 Outside, wander through the beautiful gardens and old trees, and enjoy the view of the spires from afar.